Are you a foreigner without a Social Security Number (SSN)?

 Employer Identification Number (EIN), also known as Tax ID or Taxpayer Identification Number, is a number for your business assigned by the U.S. Internal Revenue Service (IRS).

-EIN is used for a number of business needs including: starting a business, opening up a U.S. bank account, complying with the IRS, applying for permits, and filing taxes.
+EIN is used for a number of business needs including:

 If you have a U.S. Social Security Number (SSN), getting an Employer Identification Number is easy by applying online (see below).

 However, if you are a foreign individual and you do not have an SSN, the process is complicated and tedious and you must take some specific steps discussed below to get your EIN →

 How to get an EIN if you have a Social Security Number (SSN)